12 Days / From $6,499. Early Bird Rate. / Call: 1-888-565-7158

 Ends: Santiago, Chile or Mendoza, Argentina, your choice!

 Day 5: Fuel up with breakfast before heading out for our full snow cat accessed adventure skiing day at Ski Arpa.
-Reservation only, this private playground is owned by Anton Sponer and his son.
+Reservation only, this private playground is owned by Anton Sponar and his son.
 They specialize in delivering adventure on their rustic mountain top paradise.
 The road up to access Arpa is an adventure in itself!
 Enjoy a cold local beer at their refugio while you look up at your lines at the end of the day.
 Dinner and over night back at our hotel.

 Day 6: Return to the airport after breakfast and head off to a short 50 minute flight to Mendoza, Argentina up and over the mighty Andes.
 Mendoza is one of the main wine regions of the world and the setting is beautiful and memorable, even in the winter.
 Check into our hotel and head out for a lively dinner on the town.

 Day 7: Head to Las Lenas following breakfast.
 The day trip includes an unforgettable lunch stop at a beautiful high end local vineyard with wine tasting.
-Check into your accommodation in Las Lenas, unpack and meet for dinner to talk about what is going down over the next few days in the ultimate South America ski and snowboard mecca.
+Check into your accommodation in Las Lenas, unpack and meet for dinner to talk about what is going down over the next several days in the ultimate South America ski and snowboard backcountry mecca.

 Day 12: Up for our last breakfast in the Andes before we head off for our road-trip back to Mendoza to connect to Santiago and international flights home this evening.
-We are scheduled on LAN Airlines to arrive to Santiago at 6:20 PM.
+We are scheduled on LAN Airlines to arrive to Santiago airport at 6:20 PM.
 Please schedule your return flight home accordingly.

 Enjoy your vacation and concentrate on the adventure and brilliant culture.
 We take care of the rest!

 - Full time bilingual ski guides/hosts